 During the study, and at its completion, NRAMP research personnel plan to publish the collective information which has been gathered from those participants who have signed Consent Forms.
 This information will be published in a re-identifiable form, meaning that it will not contain names or identifying details of any individual participant.

 Publishing the results is part of the purpose of NRAMP, that is, to provide healthcare professionals and the women in their care with best-practice guidelines which can be utilised when making decisions about treatment options during pregnancy.
-For further information about publications and results, please refer to the ‘Results and Publications’ section of this website.

 Ethical aspects of NRAMP have been approved by the Human Research Ethics Committee at the Alfred Hospital, plus several other Ethics Committees and Area Health Services across Australia.
 The study will be carried out according to the National Statement of Ethical Conduct in Human Research (2007), produced by the National Health and Medical Research Council of Australia (NH&MRC).
 This statement has been developed to protect the interests of people who agree to participate in human research studies.